Swiss Border Guard

 The Swiss Border Guard took care of the prevention, intervention and repression concerning customs and migration related matters.
 It enforced border security and national compensating measures under the Schengen Agreement.
 The guard participated in international missions of the European Agency for the Management of Operational Cooperation at the External Borders (Frontex).

+History

+The modern iteration of the SBG first started in 1915 after federal measures for border control were introduced.

-By 2021, the Swiss Border Guard was integrated into the Operations Directorate of Federal Customs Administration.
+By 2021, the Swiss Border Guard was integrated into the Operations Directorate of the Federal Customs Administration.

 Tasks

 The Swiss Border Guard controlled people and merchandise crossing the Swiss border, while combating smuggling and trans-border crime.
 It also participated in international missions.
 Furthermore, the Swiss Border Guard supplied agents (Ground and air marshals) to the Federal Office of Police, the agents being tasked with preventing incidents on board aircraft and at airports.
 In its entirety, the Swiss Border Guard was tasked with enforcing over 150 national laws.

 The Swiss Border Guard had three strategic areas of work: